 These places are the best places to visit once you are in your second and third trimester.
 Once you reach your last two trimesters, you are going to want to avoid deep water.

 Staying in shallow water allows you a safe place to rest should you fall off or lose balance.
 If the water is shallow enough, it gives you a safe and easy place to park and catch your breath.
+Just don’t go too shallow, or you risk striking the bottom or rocks projecting out if you fall.

 Keeping it shallow makes it easier to hop back onto your paddleboard and make your way back to it just in case it floats away.
 You also do not have to fear deep-water currents when you paddle in shallow water.

-5. Avoid Boat Traffic
+5. Avoid Boat Traffic, Whether Pregnant or Not

 Another simple method of staying safe is avoiding heavy boat traffic in the areas where you dock and decide to paddle.